amoncaldas/WPP/README.md

 Some important features are described in this section

-### Auto update WordPress URL ###
+- Auto update WordPress

   WordPress store in db absolute urls and therefore we check if the url defined in the docker-compose yml file matches the one stored by WordPress.
 If not, we update it automatically.
 Like this we can run the same project and db in multiples environments, like `local`, `staging` and `production`.
 See [https://codex.wordpress.org/Changing_The_Site_URL](https://codex.wordpress.org/Changing_The_Site_URL)

-### Decoupled front-end ###
+- Decoupled front-end

   This solution includes a decoupled front-end dashboard built using VueJS and a custom base front-end application.
 The front-end communicates with the wordpress rest json api (including the custom endpoints created by the [custom plugins](#custom-plugins)) to get and send data.

-### Contact form ###
+- Contact form

   This solution includes a decoupled front-end contact form with captcha and the back-end services to process it

-### Visitor dashboard ###
+- Visitor dashboard

-This solution includes a decoupled front-end visitor dashboard and the back-end services to process it
+  A decoupled front-end visitor dashboard and the back-end services to process it

-### Map component ###
+- Map component

-This solution includes a map component.
-Several map can be created on the admin to display a place, list of places and static routes.
+  A map component that allows the creation  of map views on the admin to display a place, list of places and static routes.
 The icon of the place can be customized and each place displayed on the map can be linked to a content and is navigable (clickable)

-### Image slider and gallery ###
+- Image slider and gallery

   This solution includes a slider component and a gallery component

-### Members ###
+- Members

   This solution includes member component that allows creating members and listing them on any page or post.
 It is also possible to link a member to a user/author

-### Site sections ###
+- Site sections

   This solution includes a component that allows creating/editing sections.
 Each section can have its appearance customized and content can be created under it.

 See more about the front-end on the [Front-end app readme](webapp/README.md)

-## Wpp plug-in ##
+## Wpp WordPress plug-in ##

-Some custom plug-ins were created and added to WordPress to achieve the desired functionalities.
-They are:

-1. `wpp` - This plug-in is custom wpp solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.
+This plug-in is custom wpp solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.

   - It registers custom wp api end-points related to user registration and custom wpp data regarding the business logic, like sectors and usernames available (in `wp-api` folder).
 The **dashboard app uses these endpoints** to communicate with the back-end during user registration and profile update.
   - It also register custom actions for WordPress rest_api_init  to customize the response and return custom user data as well as custom error messages when the user api is called.
 In addition it also adds a filter to the jwt_auth_token_before_dispatch event thrown by the `jwt-authentication-for-wp-rest-api` plugin (in includes/users.php).

 ## Customization and updates ##

 We keep a file in the `wp-content` mapped volume/folder named `update.sh`.
-This file is responsible for update the current installation, including anything related to WordPress world, like plug-ins, themes and etc and the stuff related to the decoupled front-end(s).
-This update.sh file is an ordinary shell script file and any Linux command can be executed there, considering we are inside the docker-container.
+This file is responsible for update the current installation, including anything related to WordPress world, like plug-ins, themes and the stuff related to the decoupled front-end.
+The `update.sh` file is an ordinary shell script file and any Linux command can be executed there, considering you run it inside the docker-container.

 To manage and update the WordPress stuff we use the pre-installed WP CLI tool that allows to run several tasks in a programmatic way in a WordPress installation, like add, activate and delete plug-ins, add users, change user's password, update options, change menu and so on. check the full list at [WP CLI commands](https://developer.wordpress.org/cli/commands/)